How do you make maths easy?

 The thing is, it doesn't have to be hard.

 Once you have the support you need, and know how to teach the concepts to your kids, you'll be up and away in no time.
-You'll be the new favourite in the classroom, because you'll be able to share maths in a fun and exciting way with your kids.
+Maths will be the new favourite subject, because you'll be able to share numbers in a fun and exciting way.

 1. Encourage Humour and Giggles